-where $n \in \{ 1, \ldots, N \}$, and ${\bm D_{N}}$ is the final depth map of the iterative depth estimation process, from which the Gaussian mean parameters are obtained through unprojection.
-Notably, the depth search range is updated after each depth estimation unit.
-The search center is determined by the previous unit’s depth estimate, and the search range is halved.
-Thanks to our memory-efficient Warp-Index Epipolar Attention, IDESplat can progressively increase the feature resolution throughout this iterative process.
-Finally, IDESplat performs warping and similarity computation at the original input resolution of $256 \times 256$, producing refined depth maps.
+where $n \in \{ 1, \ldots, N \}$. ${\bm D_{N}}$ is the final depth map of the iterative depth estimation process, from which the Gaussian mean parameters are obtained through unprojection.
+Enabled by our memory-efficient Warp-Index Epipolar Attention, IDESplat progressively increases the feature resolution over iterations.
+In the final stage, IDESplat performs warping and similarity computation at the original input resolution of $256 \times 256$ to produce the refined depth map.